The Definitive Maui Vacation Condo Buyers + Owners Guide

 Make Upgrades and Offer Small Extras

 Units that have been recently upgraded have better curb appeal online and lend themselves to higher nightly rates and occupancy percentages.
+You'll also capitalize on your gains when you sell your property.
 When remodeling, look for materials that endure and won’t show wear over time.
 As for decorations, the days of making your unit look as ‘Hawaii’ as possible have passed.
 Going neutral is the way to go and it’s better to keep things simple and easy to maintain.

 If you have the old-school coffee maker, upgrade to a Keurig or include a French Press and coffee grinder.
 Don’t go for the basic spices in the kitchen or basic toiletries in the bathroom.
 Get rid of the old iPod dock/Cd player combo and keep a nice Bluetooth speaker in the unit.
 Small upgrades in those areas make guests feel just a little more comfortable.